Old guys and their memories. Why don’t they just give it a rest?

 Pull up a chair, set a spell, and let me do some recollectin’ …

-I was there during a weird, three-month period when I was covering national stories for Gannett News Service.
+I was there during a hectic, three-month period when I was covering national stories for Gannett News Service.
 I had April through June, 1980.
 The Masters is in April.
-So there I was.
-(In May, I would do the Indy 500 and Kentucky Derby.)
+So there I was, with a last-minute credential (thanks, Wayne Sargent!).
+In May, I would do the Indy 500 and Kentucky Derby.
+I skipped the U.S. Open in June, though, and I don’t remember how that worked.
+I’m sure I didn’t mind.
+At all.

 Augusta National … The place is green.
-I remember that.
 Lots and lots of greenery.
 Except when broken up by blooming flowers.
 Verdant.
-Nice.
-But can you stare at that for 5-6 days and be amused?
-Well, I couldn’t.
+But is looking at a nice lawn enough to keep a person occupied for five or six days?
+It wasn’t, for me.

-It was also fusty and fussy, in my memory.
+The event and the venue was fusty and fussy, in my memory.
 It wasn’t clear to me where I was allowed to walk.
 Or stand.
 Or sit.
+Very strict rules about these things.
 Georgia (or that golf course, anyway) was like nowhere I’d ever been.
 As if it were out of some “Gone with the Wind” time capsule.
 It could have been 1880.

-Anyway, covering golf, if you do it like it’s supposed to be done, makes for very long days.
+Anyway, covering golf, if you do it like it’s supposed to be done (from when the first guy tees off to when the last guy completes his round) … makes for very long days.
 Like, 10-12 hours.
 For me, it dragged.
 Yes, it did.
-I had never covered a golf tournament, and I was amazed at how long it lasted.
-I was relieved when Seve Ballesteros finally won the tournament.
+I had never covered a golf tournament, and I was amazed at how it all seemed to drag.
+I was relieved when it was finally over and Seve Ballesteros had won.
 I remember writing that he was golf’s next great player.
 Which he was … kind of.

-I also remember … barbecue beef sandwiches in the press cafeteria, eating at Hardee’s on the way home and staying, all alone, in the enormous home of a doctor who rented out his place during the week.
-I saw him the day I left and we talked politics.
+I also remember barbecue beef sandwiches in the press cafeteria, picking up dinner at a Hardee’s (pretty much a Southern thing, back then) and staying, all alone, in the enormous home of a doctor who rented out his place during the week.
+(How much did that cost?!?)
+I saw the owner the day I left and we talked politics.
 Ronald Reagan or Jimmy Carter?
 Anyway, this is back when print news organizations spent money.

-I have much more vivid memories of another famous sports site in the news today.
+I have more vivid memories of another famous sports site in the news today.
 Texas Stadium.

-Five months before the 1980 Masters, I was in Texas Stadium for the Rams’ playoff game with the Cowboys.
+Five months before the 1980 Masters, I was in Texas Stadium for the Los Angeles Rams’ playoff game with the Dallas Cowboys.
 December 30, 1979.

 I actually had first been in the stadium a few months earlier.
 Back on Oct.
 14, when the Rams got smacked around by the Cowboys in the seventh game of the season, 30-6.